-Product descriptions can be a great opportunity for copywriters: They offer a lot of work that can be fairly steady and may also be done remotely.
+Product descriptions can be a great opportunity for copywriters.
+They offer a lot of work that can be fairly steady and may also be done remotely.
 But if you want to wow potential employers and land the job, there’s one key you’ve got to know.
-Read to learn it?
-Read on…

 Despite the fact that some companies put in the bare minimum of effort on product descriptions, they’re actually some of the most important pieces of copy out there.
-Think about it: Someone has gotten to the sale page, they’re pretty close to the point of purchase and that copy can make or break the sale.
+Think about it: Someone got to the sale page, and now they’re pretty close to the point of purchase and that copy can make or break the sale.

 But, of course, if the copy isn’t written the right way, it just takes up space—or worse, it distracts from the product!